 Our adventure began at Fort Huachuca, an active military base.
 It felt a little strange walking around with binoculars in an Army outpost, but the birding was incredible.
 Jeff quickly found us Western Bluebird, Bridled Titmouse, Summer and Hepatic Tanager, and Mexican Jay.

 We then hiked the canyon trail, where we found both Dusky-capped and Sulphur-bellied Flycatchers and a nesting pair of Gray Hawk.
 The find of the day, however, was a nesting pair of Elegant Trogons.
-We were able to get fantastic views through Jeff’s scope of this spectacular and much sought-after bird.
+We were able to get fantastic scope views of this spectacular and much sought-after bird.

 Later, a walk along the cottonwood-lined San Pedro River added a Zone-tailed Hawk, Yellow-billed Cuckoo, Lucy’s Warbler, and Yellow-breasted Chat to our list.

 To escape the midday heat, we drove to the Ash Canyon B&B, a perfect place to bird from the comfort of a shaded porch.
-On the way, we saw a Greater Roadrunner both running and flying down the road—the first time we’ve ever seen one with its wings in action!
+On the way, we saw a Greater Roadrunner both running and flying down the road—the first time we’ve ever seen one flying!
 At the feeders, we were treated to Magnificent, Broad-billed, and Anna’s Hummingbirds, as well as Bullock’s and Scott’s Orioles.

 The day ended with some night birding at the Ramsey Canyon Preserve.
 Just a two-minute walk from our inn, we were rewarded with the calls of a Mexican Whip-poor-will, an Elf Owl, and a Whiskered Screech-owl.
 It was a fantastic day of birding, and we were grateful to Jeff for an unforgettable experience.